Fostering of Scientific and Technological Manpower

 Enhancing 3D printing technology in Taiwan, promoting diverse value-added applications

-The NCHC undertook a project of the Ministry of Science and Technology to host the 3D Printing Innovative Application Competition, which is aimed to cultivate talented individuals for 3D printing and to promote the linkage between technology research and development and industrial supply chains.
+The NCHC undertook a project of the National Science and Technology Council to host the 3D Printing Innovative Application Competition, which is aimed to cultivate talented individuals for 3D printing and to promote the linkage between technology research and development and industrial supply chains.
 This competition effectively facilitates the 3D printing application development in Taiwan.

 Taiwan Student Cluster Competition